Outer Space:

 Teaching the major legal trends in space law: space traffic management (STM), orbital sustainability, artificial intelligence, and resource utilization.
 Doctrinal and institutional analysis based on real-world cases and ongoing international projects.

-Space Law Association Network
+Associations in Space Law

 IISL